Collisteru/collisteru.net/content/other/about/about.md

 ### Now

 I'm in Europe as of Summer 2024.
 Rennes will be my home for most of the summer, but I may also go to Italy and the UK later on.
+I am mainly studying French and working on this website.

 ### Social Media